-Please Note: Next course will commence November 8th, 2021 - Apply now!
+Please Note: Next course commences November 8th, 2021.

 WHY TAKE THIS COURSE

 The BA in Applied Management (Human Services) is a QQI accredited (Level 7) 3-year degree programme created by, and for people working in the human services and non-profit sector.
 It provides participants with the knowledge and skills required to manage for the good of:

 - People who work with it

 In so doing, they become advocates for change and key influence makers capable of initiating, leading and delivering change that will result in empowerment and improved, quality service provision.

 Successful completion of the course will lead to a BA Degree in Applied Management.
 This is a QQI accredited Major Award at Level 7 on the National Framework of Qualifications (NFQ).

 After successfully completing the course you should have gained an understanding and insights into: